OnurOksuz59005/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 - Investigating deviations from Kepler's laws due to relativistic effects
 - Exploring the limits of Newtonian mechanics

-## Implementation

-**Solves the Orbital Equations**

-- Implements numerical methods to solve the equations of motion for orbiting bodies
-- Allows for parameter variation to explore different orbital scenarios
-- Handles both circular and elliptical orbits

-**Visualizes the Results**

-- Plots orbital trajectories for various initial conditions
-- Generates graphs showing the relationship between orbital period and radius
-- Creates animations of orbital motion

-**Analyzes the Data**

-- Calculates orbital parameters from simulation results
-- Verifies Kepler's Third Law across different scenarios
-- Compares theoretical predictions with observational data

 ## Computational Model and Visualization

 **Visualization Results**